 Cape Town’s best seasons are spring, summer and autumn (between September and May).
 In spring, southern right whales visit the coastline and the flowers are in bloom.
 Autumn offers a respite from the summer heat and the vineyards of the Cape Winelands are starting to change colour.

 Go on safari!
-South Africa is home to the Big Five: Buffalo, Elephant, Leopard, Lion, and Rhino; and a host of other animal, bird and plant species.
-To see the Big Five, your best bet is to head for the Greater Kruger National Park (particularly to the Sabi Sand Private Game Reserve), the malaria-fee Madikwe Game Reserve in the North West Province, private lodges or parks in northern KwaZulu-Natal (famous for its rhino population), as well as the private game reserves around the Addo Elephant Park in the Eastern Cape.
+South Africa is home to the Big 5, namely the buffalo, elephant, leopard, lion, and rhino.
+It's also home to a host of other animals, bird and plant species.
+To see the Big 5, your best bet is to head for the Greater Kruger National Park (particularly to the Sabi Sand Private Game Reserve), the malaria-fee Madikwe Game Reserve in the North West Province, private lodges or parks in northern KwaZulu-Natal (famous for its rhino population), as well as the private game reserves around the Addo Elephant Park in the Eastern Cape.

 If ticking the Big Five list is not up your alley, but you are still interested in experiencing South Africa's wildlife, why not find out the more rare sightings such as gemsbok, aardvark, pangolin to Hartmann’s Mountain Zebra.
 Grab a front-row seat in the iconic luxury Tswalu Kalahari Reserve where you can experience some of the most unbeliveable sightings with a backdrop of the red Kalahari sands.